adammurdoch/build-builder/README.md

 - Adding source to an existing build does not consider project dependencies.
 - Adding source to a native build does nothing.
 - The Android application does not actually work.
 The Java and C++ applications can be installed and executed.
-    - No Java library projects are included.
+    - Can include only a single Java project.
     - There are no instrumented tests.
 - No annotation processors are used.
 - External dependencies are the same for all projects and not used by the source.